Groundcover project update

 The Plants

-Around the stepping stones we planted shiny, dark green dwarf mondo grass.
-Our stones are closer together and our plant material younger but this will give you the general idea.
+Around the stepping stones, we planted shiny, dark green dwarf mondo grass.
+Our stones are closer together and our plant material is younger but this will give you a general idea.

 The Rustic Idea

-We wanted this area to have a rustic feel, as if we were sitting out along a rural pond, so pavers were not the right idea.
-We found this wonderful stone yard in our town.
+We wanted this area to have a rustic feel as if we were sitting out along a rural pond, so pavers were not the right idea.
+After a little research, we found this wonderful stone yard in our town.

-This is how it works.
-You drive into the stone yard, get in line behind the huge trucks.
+This is how buying stepping stones works.
+You drive into the stone yard and get in line behind the huge trucks.
 Drive onto the scale, they weigh you and the car.
-Then, go pick out some stones.
+Then, you go and pick out some stones.

 They weigh your car on the way out and you pay for the difference.
-In our experience, beautiful material and not very expensive.
+In our experience, this produces beautiful material and it is not very expensive.

 Along The Sides